Starting college is a big change for all freshmen, and even more so for freshmen who also are international students.

 If you already have been accepted to a US college, you probably have emailed or spoken to someone in the international student services office.
 Be sure to stay in touch after you start college.

-The staff and advisers in the office can tell you what types of services and support are available at your school and may even inform you of special activities specifically for international students.
+The staff and advisers in the office can tell you what types of services and support are available at your school and may even inform you of special activities specifically catering to international students.
 At the very least, they will be able to tell you where to get the information you are looking for.

 2. International Student Clubs